-The grapple forks are powered from the mini skid steer's remote hydraulics.
+All LXG400 Series grapple forks are powered from the skid steer's remote hydraulics.
 The grapple has an inner and outer fork that bypass each other when closing.
 A closed grapple can grasp material as small as 3" (8 cm).